bitrise-io/bitrise-webhooks/README.md

       without an actual test implementation.
     * Then start to write the test implementations, one by one; write the test first, then make the code pass, then go to the next test implementation
-  * Once your transform functions are well tested you should get back to the `Transform` function, test & implement that too
+  * Once your transform functions are well tested you should get back to the `TransformRequest` function, test & implement that too
     * You should include a sample webhook data & test, as you can see it in the `github` and `bitbucketv2` services.
 * Once the implementation is ready you can register a path/route for the service/provider: